Myocardial Infarction (heart attack and acute coronary syndrome)

-A myocardial infarction (‘MI’) occurs when blood flow decreases or stops to the heart, causing irreversible death of the heart muscle.
+A myocardial infarction (MI), or heart attack, occurs when blood flow decreases or stops to the heart, causing irreversible death of the heart muscle.
 It occurs when there is a blockage of one of the three arteries which supply the heart with oxygenated blood.

 The Australian Heart Foundation estimates over 400,000 Australians have had a heart attack at some time in their lives.
 Each year, around 54,000 Australians suffer a heart attack and there is one heart attack every 10 minutes.